 Who was Jim Garrison?

-New Orleans DA who prosecuted Clay Shaw for conspiring to kill JFK (acquitted 1969).
-The only criminal case related to the assassination.
-His book was the basis for Oliver Stone's "JFK."
+New Orleans DA (1921-1992).
+Prosecuted Clay Shaw for conspiring to murder JFK (arrested March 1, 1967; acquitted March 1, 1969).
+The only criminal case ever brought in connection with the assassination.
+His 1988 book On the Trail of the Assassins was the principal source for Oliver Stone's JFK.